Exploring the Small Magellanic Cloud to the Faintest X-ray Fluxes: Source Catalog, Timing and Spectral Analysis: Spectral Analysis

 \section{Spectral Analysis}

 X-ray spectral analysis requires a reasonable number of photons, and was performed for the 14 sources with more than 250 net counts in the stacked dataset.
-Spectra were extracted from the XPIPE source and background event files using CIAO 3.4, and grouped to give 10 source counts per spectral bin.
-Spectral fits were performed with XSPEC, the results are given in table~\ref{tab:spectralfits}.
-All but one of these sources are pulsars and are well described by the power-law model typical of X-ray pulsars over this energy range.
-Spectral indices are 0.7-1.8 and derived neutral hydrogen column densities lie in the range 0.6 -- 10 $\times$10$^{21}$.
-Pile-up (multiple photons arriving within a single ACIS pixel during one 3.2s readout.) can be safely ignored for all our sources, the brightest of which contributes 0.10 counts/sec
+Spectra were extracted from the {\it ChaMP} pipeline source and background event files using CIAO 3.4, and grouped to give 10 source counts per spectral bin.
+Spectral fits were performed with XSPEC, the results of which are given in Table~\ref{tab:spectralfits}.
+Eight of these sources are pulsars and are well described by the power-law $\Gamma\sim1$ model typical of X-ray pulsars over this energy range.
+Photon indices are in the range 0.7--1.3 and derived neutral hydrogen column densities lie in the range 0.6 -- 10 $\times$10$^{21}$ \nh.
+Two probable HMXBs (CXO J5057.1-731008 = RX J0050.9-7310, and CXO J005215.4-731915) also exhibit $\Gamma\sim$1 X-ray spectra; neither has been definitively identified with pulsations.
+Three of the remaining spectra are softer, showing $\Gamma\sim$1.8, suggestive of Active Galactic Nuclei (AGN).
+This picture is muddied by the detection of candidate periodicities in the X-ray lightcurves of 2 of them (Table~\ref{tab:pulsars}), although these could be spurious and due to aperiodic noise.
+Finally the softest spectrum belongs to a foreground flare-star.
+Pile-up (multiple photons contributing to a single ACIS charge-island during the 3.2s readout period) can be safely ignored for all our sources, the brightest of which has a count rate of 0.10 counts~s$^{-1}$, which would result in only a few percent pileup.